-HMGP funding is available, when authorized under a presidential major disaster declaration.
+Funding Availability HMGP funding is available following a presidential major disaster declaration.
 The amount of HMGP funding available to the applicant is based on the estimated total federal assistance that FEMA provides for disaster recovery under presidential major disaster declarations.

-The application process begins approximately two months after the date of the major disaster declaration.
+Terms/Dates The application process begins approximately one month after the date of the major disaster declaration.
 Selected projects have a 36-month period of performance (POP).

-Pre-Disaster Mitigation Program (PDM)

-PDM implements a sustained pre-disaster natural hazard mitigation program to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on Federal funding in future disasters.
+Building Resilient Infrastructure and Communities (BRICs) Purpose BRIC implements a sustained pre-disaster natural hazard mitigation program to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on federal funding in future disasters.
+Eligible subapplicants with projects that mitigate risk to public infrastructure, include innovative partnerships, mitigate risk to one or more lifelines, incorporate naturebased solutions, or incentivize adoption and enforcement of modern building codes are especially encouraged to apply.
 Types of projects include: